-- One skillet: No need to prepare toppings separately, they all cook together in one pan.
+- One pan meal: No need to prepare toppings separately, they all cook together in one skillet!

-- Quick: This ground chicken recipe is ready in only 30 minutes!
+- Quick: This ground chicken taco recipe is a true 30 minute meal!
+Quick enough for your busiest weeknights.

 - Corn: Canned, fresh or frozen corn for more “veggie factor”, sweetness and extra crunch.

-- For serving: Corn tortillas, lime and any other favorite taco meat toppings.
+- For serving: Corn tortillas, flour tortillas or hard taco shells; lime, cotija or feta cheese, cilantro, sour cream and any other favorite toppings.

 How to Make Ground Chicken Tacos

-- Start by sautéing the vegetables: First the garlic and onion, then bell peppers.
-This allows their taste to be absorbed by later ingredients in this ground chicken recipe.
+- Sauté the vegetables: First pan fry the garlic and onion, then bell peppers on medium high heat with a bit of oil.
+This allows their taste to be absorbed by other ingredients.

-- Add ground chicken and flavourful spices: Frying spices in oil is a quick way to deepen their flavour.
-Ground chicken taco meat cooks really fast – just make sure to break it into pieces with spatula.
+- Add ground meat and spices: Sauteing spices in oil is a quick way to deepen their flavor.
+Ground chicken cooks really fast, just make sure to break it into small pieces with spatula.

-- Add tomato sauce and corn: Sauce will “marry” taco meat filling together and add “sauciness” factor.
+- Add tomato sauce and corn: Simmer for 10 minutes uncovered.
+Sauce will “marry” taco meat filling together and add the “sauciness” factor.

-- Last add radishes, cilantro and salt: Radishes at the end will retain crunch and zest, cilantro adds a fresh taste and salt strengthens all other flavors!
+- Last add radishes, cilantro and salt: Radishes added at the end will retain crunch and zest, cilantro adds a fresh taste and salt strengthens all other flavors.

 Tips for Best Results

-- Warm tortillas: If you have gas stove, warm up tortilla right on the burner to char the edges.
+- Char your tortillas: If you have gas stove, warm up tortilla right on the burner to char the edges.
 Or make a crispy tostada shell if you have air fryer!

 FAQs